octavianzarzu/superawesome-test/README.md

 Once the first model is materialized, the superawesome.duckdb database file is created.

 Each question is modeled as a dbt model.
 Some base models were created for reusability, as several questions share similar SQL snippets.
+All models reside in [transform/models/](./transform/models/) folder.

 ## Reading a model